 As you start programming more often, you'll notice this type of conversion pretty mainstream in your applications.

-int() doesn't just accept strings to be converted into integer values — it can do this for other data types as well, such as floats, Booleans, and so on.
+int() doesn't just convert strings into integers — it can do this for other data types as well, such as floats, Booleans, and so on.

 Consider the snippet below where we demonstrate this: